QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

 split into question.
 A question will require you to do the previous questions.

-Original, french subject can be found [here](download:IPF_projet_2021.pdf) if you want.
+The original, french subject can be found [here](download:IPF_projet_2021.pdf) if you want.

-Everything is in French for now, feel free to propose a translated version (function names etc.).
+Everything is in French, for now, feel free to propose a translated version (function names etc.).

-**You may take 4 hours to do all of theses questions, but take the time!
+**You may take around 4 hours to do all of these questions, but take the time!
 It's better than your average practical class**.